rentruewang/mind/intelligence/problem.md

   Find out events / attributes to focus on (simplify) Simulate a bunch of plausible scenarios (simulation).
   Validate each scenarios (verify)
-  Narrowing of scope after isolating each possiblity (update)
+  Narrowing of scope after isolating each possiblity (simulate / update) Perhaps a series of yes / no question on (symbolic) scenario search tree (aggregate / simulate)

 ## Neurons